 Capabilities

-Since Marin voters passed Parks Measure A in 2012, vegetation and biodiversity management capabilities have been significantly expanded.
-Measure A provides funds to pay vegetation and fire ecology science staff, who identify, oversee, and monitor priority project areas.
-Measure A adds boots on the ground, by funding a Marin County Fire crew, Conservation Corps North Bay crews, and outside contracting services.
-It also supports bringing in substantial numbers of grazing animals seasonally.
-This provides additional tools to draw upon in the effort to reduce fire fuel, maintain emergency access, reduce invasive plant species, and support safe recreation in Marin County preserves.
+Because of Measure A, vegetation and biodiversity management capabilities have significantly expanded.
+Marin County Ordinance 3760 puts boots on the ground, by funding the Tam crew and Foundry crew in collaboration with Marin County Fire.
+It also supports Conservation Corps North Bay crews, and other contracted services, including substantial numbers of seasonal grazing animals.
+This provides an array of tools to draw upon in the effort to reduce fire fuel, maintain emergency access, reduce invasive plant species, create healthier habitats, and support safe recreation in Marin County preserves.

-- MCOSD staff perform routine maintenance, such as mowing and removing hazards.
+- MCOSD maintenance crew perform routine maintenance, such as mowing and removing hazards.

 - Conservation Corps North Bay (CCNB) assists on a variety of projects – clearing brush, weed whacking, and removing debris.

-- Sheep, goat, and cattle grazing are used strategically in different areas of county preserves.
+- Sheep, goat, cattle, and horse grazing are used strategically in different areas of county preserves.

 - Contracted service crews are hired as needed to work in high priority areas.

-- The Early Detection, Rapid Response team conducts surveys for invasive plants throughout all Marin County preserves.
+- Early Detection, Rapid Response team conducts surveys for invasive plants throughout all Marin County preserves.

 Collaboration